-Table 420-3 reflects a nonexclusive list of Submittals identified in Section DR 420 of TPs and is not intended to be an all-inclusive or exhaustive listing of Submittals.
-Developer shall determine and submit all Submittals as required by the Contract Documents, Governmental Approvals, and Governmental Entities.
-Unless otherwise indicated, Developer shall submit all Submittals in both electronic format and hardcopy format.
-At a minimum and unless otherwise specified in the Contract Documents, Developer shall submit the following to ADOT in the formats described in Section GP 110.10.2.1.1 of the TPs:
+Table 420-3 reflects a nonexclusive list of Submittals identified in Section DR 420 of TPs and is 38 not intended to be an all-inclusive or exhaustive listing of Submittals.
+Developer shall determine 39 40 and submit all Submittals as required by the Contract Documents, Governmental Approvals, 41 and Governmental Entities.
+Unless otherwise indicated, Developer shall submit all Submittals in 42 both electronic format and hardcopy format.
+At a minimum and unless otherwise specified in the 1 Contract Documents, Developer shall submit the following to ADOT in the formats described in Section GP 110.10.2.1.1 of the TPs:

-Table 420-3 Nonexclusive Submittals List Submittals Level of Review Number Hardcopies of Copies Electronic Submittal Schedule Section Reference Environmental Management Plan 2 6 1 Prior to issuance of NTP2 DR 420.2.3 NEPA Approval Package 1 2 1 As determined by Developer DR 420.2.6.1 Governmental Approval Package(s) 2 2 1 As determined by Developer DR 420.2.6.2 Applications for Governmental Approvals 5 2 1 Prior to submittal to the Governmental Entity having jurisdiction DR 420.2.6.3

-Table 420-3 Nonexclusive Submittals List Submittals Level of Number of Copies Submittal Section Submittals Review Hardcopies Electronic Schedule Reference Archaeological Documentation and Reporting 4 2 1 Prior to any ground disturbance DR 420.3.2 Final Technical Noise Analysis and Mitigation Report 2 2 1 With the Initial Design Submittal of the roadway design DR 420.3.5
+Table 420-3 Nonexclusive Submittals List Submittals Level of of Copies Submittal Section Gubillitaio Review Hardcopies Electronic Schedule Reference Environmental Management Plan 2 6 1 Prior to issuance of NTP2NTP 2 DR 420.2.3 NEPA Approval Package 1 2 1 As determined by Developer DR 420.2.6.1 Governmental Approval Package(s) 2 2 1 As determined by Developer DR 420.2.6.2 Applications for Governmental Approvals 5 2 1 Prior to submittal to the Governmental Entity having jurisdiction DR 420.2.6.3 Archaeological Documentation and Reporting 4 2 1 Prior to any ground disturbance DR 420.3.2 Final Technical Noise Analysis and Mitigation Report 2 2 1 WithAt the same time as Initial Design Submittal of the roadway design DR 420.3.5